 In 1976, Karen received her Bachelor of Arts in Psychology from Indiana University in Bloomington, and in 1980, her Master’s in Social Work from the University of Illinois in Chicago and has been practicing clinical social work ever since.
 In addition to her clinical work at The Postpartum Stress Center, she instructs the post-graduate training course for clinicians who have an interest in treating women with postpartum depression, Fundamentals of Postpartum Depression: Assessment, Treatment & Advanced Clinical Practice.
 As a follow up to this training, Karen provides ongoing consultation to graduates of her training and serves as a mentor for perinatal therapists.

 Her first book, This Isn’t What I Expected: Overcoming Postpartum Depression (Bantam, 1994), co-authored with Dr. Valerie Davis Raskin, forged new territory in the self-help book market on postpartum depression.
 The revised second edition became available October, 2013.
 Frequently listed as the bestselling postpartum book on Amazon.com, this pioneering book has proven to be an essential resource for women and their families.
 Her subsequent books on postpartum depression, The Postpartum Husband: Practical Solutions for Living with Postpartum Depression (xlibris, 2001) and What Am I Thinking?
 Having a Baby After Postpartum Depression (xlibris, 2005) continue to contribute significantly to the self-help market for families dealing with postpartum depression.
 She co-authored Dropping the Baby and Other Scary Thoughts: Breaking the Cycle of Unwanted Thoughts in Motherhood (2011; Routledge; with A. Wenzel), and her book, Therapy and the Postpartum Woman: Notes on Healing Postpartum Depression for Clinicians and the Women Who Seek Their Help (Routledge, 2009), has been a groundbreaking resource for clinicians who treat women with postpartum mood and anxiety disorders.
 Additionally, she has contributed to two edited parenting collections, ParentSchool: Parent School: Simple Lessons from the Leading Experts on Being a Mom and Dad by Jerry and Lorin Biederman (M. Evans & Company, Inc. 2002) and The Experts’ Guide to the Baby Years: 100 Things Every Parent Should Know by Samantha Ettus (Clarkson Potter, 2006) with brief inserts from the perspective of a postpartum expert.
-Her most recent book, Tokens of Affection: Reclaiming your marriage after postpartum depression (Routledge, January, 2014) was written with Amy Wenzel.
-She is co-authoring Cognitive Behavioral Therapy for Perinatal Distress (Routledge, 2014; with A. Wenzel), and is currently writing, The Art of Holding: An Essential Intervention (Routledge, 2016).
+Her most recent book, Tokens of Affection: Reclaiming your marriage after postpartum depression (Routledge, 2014) was written with Amy Wenzel.
+She co-authored Cognitive Behavioral Therapy for Perinatal Distress (Routledge, 2014; with A. Wenzel), and is currently writing, The Art of Holding: An Essential Intervention (Routledge, 2016).